NHSDigital/vaccinations-app/infrastructure/README.md

 - Click on "Parameter Store" under application tools section
 - Update the values as per integrations in that environment

-### Setting up monitoring configuration

-The following steps will put Cloudfront access logs to S3 bucket.

-- Go to AWS service "Cloudfront"
-- Select the distribution that serves VitA website (vaccinations.nhs.uk)
-- Select "Logging" tab
-- Click "Create a log delivery" button
-- Select the destination S3 bucket for storing the cloudfront-access-logs.
-- In additional settings
-  - make sure all fields are selected
-  - use partitioning ```{DistributionId}/{yyyy}/{MM}/{dd}/{HH}```
-  - use output format as JSON

 ### Setting up Cloudfront error pages

 Manually create the following error routes.